ryangerardwilson/rgwml/README.md

 ### `csv_utils`

 - **Purpose**: Gracefully build csv files.
-- **Features**: The CsvBuilder struct allows you to create CSV files with grace by chaining easy-to-read methods to set headers and add rows.
+- **Features**: The CsvBuilder allows you to create CSV files with grace by chaining easy-to-read methods to set headers and add rows, where as the CsvResultCacher :.

 ### `df_utils`